conan-io/docs/reference/commands/creator/upload.rst

 you use the --retry option you can specify how many times should conan try to upload the packages in case of failure.
 The default is 2.
 With --retry_wait you can specify the seconds to wait between upload attempts.
-If no remote is specified, the first configured remote (by default conan.io, use 'conan remote list' to list the remotes) will be used.
+If no remote is specified, the first configured remote (by default conan-center, use 'conan remote list' to list the remotes) will be used.

 .. code-block:: bash